ngocdaothanh/covas/README.rst

-Covas = Cocos2d + Canvas, a JavaScript game library designed for JSG with some flavor from Cocos2d.
+Covas = Cocos2d + HTML5 canvas, a JavaScript game library designed for JSG
+with some flavor of Cocos2d.